Vivoo As A Central Wellness App

 Marketed as “personalized nutrition and lifestyle advice” the test don’t require any collaboration with a doctor.
 For people on defined diets, Vivoo is designed to suggest modifications to include more nutrients that may be out of “normal” ranges based on the tests.

-Again, the claims on their website and ads say it offers a way to “check my body”.
+The claims on their website and ads say it offers a way to “check my body”, and they mean on a daily basis.
 This is rather vague as they seem to bury what is actually checked.
-More importantly though Vivoo is highlighted as a Wellness Assistant.
+More importantly though Vivoo is highlighted as a Wellness Assistant, and this is the point of the daily checks.
+The test strips are more of a once a week check in, with daily behavior more about habits and less about the individual results.

 This positioning is more aligned to the actual value.
 Although the wellness is based around results from the urinalysis, there are main nutrition changes and habits it can suggest.
 It also offers a defined way to measure hydration, although for the cost this may be impractical to take daily readings.
 This means that Vivoo can, and should, find a way to be engaging on a daily basis, not just a weekly thing when you do take a test.